-I have Bachelor degrees in Science and Social Administration and experience in social work, advocacy, mental health, human resource management and governance in both government and non-government sectors.
-Previously Executive Director of Shelter SA, I am a member of the South Australian Council of Social Services, a Visiting Fellow at the University of Adelaide’s Centre for Housing, Urban and Regional Planning, and am on the Board of Uniting Care Wesley Port Adelaide.
-My wife and I have been enriched by an Iranian refugee family we met at Inverbrackie and we still provide some assistance and friendship to them.
+Gary Wilson has bachelor degrees in science and social administration—as well as experience in social work, advocacy, mental health, human resource management, and governance in both government and non-government sectors.
+Previously Executive Director of Shelter SA, Gary is a member of the South Australian Council of Social Services and is on the board of UnitingSA.
+Gary and his wife have seen their lives enriched by an Iranian refugee family they met at Inverbrackie, to whom they continue to provide assistance and friendship.

 Kim Voss has been a social worker for 30 years, working across the non-government, local government and government sectors.
 Her extensive experience includes community development, aged care, neighbourhood houses, domestic and family violence, and women’s health—in particular, the health and wellbeing of women from culturally diverse backgrounds.
 She has held roles in community development, project management and clinical.
 Kim has a passion for creating environments which enhance the health and wellbeing of people in their communities and work towards positive sustainable change.
 She believes that the personal is political.
 In joining Justice for Refugees SA, Kim pursues her passion for lobbying for refugee policy changes to address how refugees and asylum seekers’ dignity and human rights are not being upheld.